iamklevy/PRECISION-AGRICULTURAL-SPRAYING-AUTONOMOUS-COMPUTER-VISION-FOR-SPRAYER-NOZZLE-CONTROL/README.md

 The autonomous nozzle control system aims to optimize pesticide application in crop fields.
 It consists of several interconnected components as shown in figure 1.
 ### Fig 1.
 Block Diagram of the Proposed Framework
 ![System Architecture of Autonomous Nozzle Control for Precision Agricultural Spraying](https://github.com/iamklevy/Precision-Agricultural-Spraying/assets/94145850/8d5f8350-cd52-4e9b-8855-9a695bf08d16)
+The autonomous pesticide spraying tractor integrates both an Arduino Uno and an ESP32 microcontrollers to manage its physical components effectively.
+The system is structured as follows:

+1)	Arduino Uno Microcontroller:
+ The Arduino microcontroller manages the activation of the sprayer nozzles.
+It receives processed signals resulting from the nozzle mapping algorithm.
+The Arduino Uno ensures that the nozzles spray pesticides precisely on the targeted crop sections, minimizing waste and enhancing efficiency.
+ESP32 Microcontroller.
+Two types of actuators are used; two DC motors which drive the tractor's wheels, and four sprayer nozzles are integrated to apply pesticides accurately based on processed data and control signals.
+2)	ESP32 microcontroller
+The nozzles, controlled by the Arduino, apply pesticides accurately based on the processed data and control signal
+3)	Extra equiements:
+Motor drivers (L298N), Li-ion batteries, Bluetooth module (HC-05) and ESP32.
 Figure 2 shows the complete spraying hardware system with the equipment used.
 ### Figure 2.
 Complete Spraying Hardware
 ![image2](https://github.com/iamklevy/Precision-Agricultural-Spraying/assets/94145850/17b053e1-b4ee-4a6d-9f46-888f14a4dc8e)